appium/appium/docs/en/drivers/windows.md

 see every UI element/node that you can query using Windows Application Driver.
 This **inspect.exe** tool can be found under the Windows SDK folder such as `C:\Program Files (x86)\Windows Kits\10\bin\x86`.
 The tool will show various element attributes.
-The table below shows you witch Appium locator strategy you should use to find elements with the corresponding attributes.
+The table below shows you which Appium locator strategy you should use to find elements with the corresponding attributes.

 | Locator Strategy| Matched Attribute|